-Being mindful and present in each moment is something I continually strive for.
-Spending quality time with my little sister during our hike along Stage Coach South Trail to Laurel Canyon in Laguna Coast Wilderness Park remind me of the importance of mindfulness.
-Later this month she will be leaving for a study abroad program to South Africa.
+A hike along Stage Coach South Trail to Laurel Canyon in Laguna Coast Wilderness Park is a wonderful way to practice mindfulness in the outdoors.
+Later this month my sister will be leaving for a study abroad program to South Africa.
 I will miss her terribly and am savoring the precious time we have to connect before she leaves.
 More than that, however, I am excited for her to begin a new adventure.
 She is pretty stoked too; can’t you tell?

 I had big plans to hike in Laguna Coast Wilderness Park on New Year’s Day so I could witness it’s bright, green glory after the rain.
 As luck would have it, most of the OC Parks were closed last weekend, but that didn’t stop me from trekking through the vibrant, emerald hills with my husband in our community.
 I had already planned on hiking with my sister this past Saturday, but as of Friday night, the OC Parks website still had an alert for wet and muddy conditions.
 When I woke up the next morning to see that the alert had been lifted, I was beyond thrilled.
 I met my sister at Kona Coffee, cruised down Laguna Canyon Road, and parked at Willow Canyon Staging area to hit the trails.

 The parking lot was already busy when we arrived at 10am.
 By the time we finished our hike at 12:30pm the lot was temporarily full.
 Hiking trails near Orange County’s beaches are popular for both locals and tourists, so if you want to hike Laguna Coast Wilderness Park on the weekend, I suggest arriving early.